Prof Sandro Olivo, Academic PI

 Dr Charlotte Hagen, Co-I

-Dr Marco Endrizzi, Co-I
+Prof Marco Endrizzi, Co-I

-Dr Peter Munro, Co-I
+Prof Peter Munro, Co-I

-Dr Munro primary expertise is in the use of mathematical and computational techniques to improve and quantify biomedical imaging techniques.
+Prof Munro primary expertise is in the use of mathematical and computational techniques to improve and quantify biomedical imaging techniques.
 One of his notable contributions is developing the first approach to phase retrieval using the edge-illumination X-ray phase imaging technique.

 Dr Daniel Briglin, NXTS Researcher